wagenaartje/neataptic/graph/README.md

 ```

 #### Graph.js
-Finally, in the graph.js file, make sure to set the `WIDTH` and `HEIGHT` to the desired amount.
+In the graph.js file, make sure to set the `WIDTH` and `HEIGHT` to the desired amount.

 ```javascript
 [...]